pigozzif/FactorsImpactingModularRobots/README.md

 * seed: the random seed for the experiment.
 * threads: the number of threads to perform evolution with.
 Defaults to the number of available cores on the current CPU.
 Parallelization is taken care by JGEA and implements a distributed fitness assessment.

+Evolution output files contain the serialized best individual for every generation, that can be deserialized to compute any necessary shape or behavior feature.

 ## Bibliography
 TODO, if accepted